rvcycle/expo-apple-2fa/README.md

 # Usage

 1. [Generate an app-specific password](https://support.apple.com/en-us/HT204397).
-Annoyingly, some pieces of Fastlane use this, but others use the standard Apple ID password.
+Unfortunately, some pieces of Fastlane use this, but others use the standard Apple ID password.

 2. Use Github Secrets to store at least:
     * Your Apple password (`EXPO_APPLE_PASSWORD`)